Let’s bring back tiramisu, a classic dessert that deserves more love

 “I always think I don’t like it,” she says, “and then I eat a piece, and really enjoy it.”

 Through trial and error, I’ve come up with my favorite version.
 I lighten the mascarpone-yolk mixture with beaten egg whites and just a touch of whipped cream.
-I dial back the sugar and lightly dip the lady fingers in strong, bitter espresso-rum concoction to cut through the richness of dairy and egg and balance the sweetness.
+I dial back the sugar and lightly dip the ladyfingers in strong, bitter espresso-rum concoction to cut through the richness of dairy and egg and balance the sweetness.
 While some prefer to drench the savoiardi in the coffee, I prefer a moistened cookie that retains its texture beside the creamy layers, making me want to eat bite after bite.

 Of all the liquors I’ve tried, dark rum has turned out to be the best complement, tempering the sweetness and adding lovely caramel notes to the coffee.
 I finish it with a flourish: shavings of bittersweet chocolate, though I also like using high-quality unsweetened cocoa powder.